Hi Everyone. Are you getting ready for a vacation? I thought you might like to read about the family trip that changed our lives.

 We learned that celebrating the diversity of the landscape of America includes seeing the beauty of the diversity of its people.

 Our experiences reinforced our commitment to the inclusion of people with disabilities to live, work, recreate, and go to school with their neighbors, brothers, and sisters.
-We cherished the positive experiences; the children we met gave us so much hope for the next generation of Americans, and travelers.
-Like Johnny Appleseed on his trips out west, we tried to drop positive seeds that other pioneer families will nurture and see bear fruit.
-Perhaps a future Kodak moment for our country will include not only the beautiful American landscapes but people like Aaron and our family.
+We cherished the positive experiences; the children we met gave us so much hope for the next generation of Americans and travelers.
+Like Johnny Appleseed on his trips out west, we tried to drop positive seeds that other pioneer families would nurture and see bear fruit.
+Perhaps a future Kodak moment for our country will include not only the beautiful American landscapes but also people like Aaron and our family.

 Better than “The Buck Stops Here”